michalsvorc/documents/es/nestjs/_remember.md

-# Nest remeber
+# Remeber

 For quickly creating a CRUD controller with the validation built-in, you may use the CLI's CRUD generator:
 `nest g resource [name]`.

 Prefer applying filters by using classes instead of instances when possible.
 It reduces memory usage since Nest can easily reuse instances of the same class across your entire module.

 In the case of hybrid apps the `useGlobalPipes()` method doesn't set up pipes for gateways and micro services.
 For "standard" (non-hybrid) microservice apps, `useGlobalPipes()` does mount pipes globally.